 Mass and its application in a counterinsurgency is probably worthy of an article in and of itself.
-My own conclusion is that the sequential application of mass along all Lines of Operations (LOOs) in an AOR will fail.
-Unless the enemy is planning to attack, he will move to other, safer places once a friendly offensive operation is communicated or initiated.
-We have only to look at the results of operations in Fallujah and Tal Afar for examples
+My own conclusion is that the sequential application of mass along all lines of operations (LOOs) in an AO will fail.
+Unless the enemy is planning to attack, he will move to other, safer, places once a friendly offensive operation is communicated or initiated.
+We have only to look at the results of operations in Fallujah and Tal Afar for examples of this.

-...living among the people is the most effective way to establish a secure environment and to protect our own forces. of this.
 While some insurgents decided to stay and fight in both of these cities, others left to fight another day in another place of their own choosing.
-To be effective in my AOR, I had to spread resources equally among my subordinate units and then conduct precision offensive operations based upon intelligence from informants.
-Had I massed in one area and then sequentially massed in another with the expectation that once clear an area would remain clear, then we would have lost in our AOR.
+To be effective in my AO, I had to spread resources equally among my subordinate units and then conduct precision offensive operations based upon intelligence from informants.
+Had I massed in one area and then sequentially massed in another with the expectation that once clear an area would remain clear, then we would have lost in our AO.
 We simply can't mass and "win in the west" and then, based upon a decision point, mass and "win in the east" if we are to be victorious in a counterinsurgency.

-There is a requirement, then, to mass simultaneously along all LOOs throughout an AOR.
+There is a requirement, then, to mass simultaneously along all LOOs throughout an AO.
 We had four lines of operation in our area: combat operations, ISF operations, information operations, and civil-military operations.
 To be effective, we couldn't just focus on one or two LOOs; we had to integrate all four lines into each of our operations and the overall campaign, and we had to apply them simultaneously.
 As an example, when we executed a raid, we included our ISF partners, used tactical psychological operations teams and our own Soldiers to ensure the public knew what our intent was, and then followed up the raid the next day by making goodwill gestures to the population, such as distributing soccer balls, repairing roads, or providing clothing and food.
 The integration and simultaneous application of all four lines in each operation during the campaign prevents the enemy from focusing on one line.
 Over time, it creates depth along each line of operation.